Lokeshwaran-M/jam-gpt/note.md

-## to publish
+## to publish next release in pip jam-gpt-0.0.4

 ### run :

 ```
 python setup.py sdist
 ```
-include requirements.txt inside the ziped dist and also in SOURCES.txt
+>include requirements.txt inside the ziped dist and also in SOURCES.txt

-then run
+### then run

 ```
 twine upload dist/jam-gpt-0.0.4.tar.gz